-Walking and cycling are also popular in much of China, as they are cheap and healthy ways of covering short distances.
-Some cities have bicycle-hiring programmes as part of their public transport infrastructure.
+Walking and cycling are also popular for short trips.
+They are cheap and healthy, and many cities offer bike-sharing programmes as part of their public transport systems.

 Public transport in China

-Standards vary from city to city, but the wider network of public transport in China is fairly comprehensive.
-Its train and long-distance bus services make it possible to cover large distances with relative ease.
+Standards vary from city to city, but China's wider public transport network is fairly comprehensive.
+Its train and long-distance bus services allow people to travel large distances easily.

 Trains

 The national railway network in China is extensive and covers the entire country.
 China also has railway links with neighbouring countries, and the famous Trans-Siberian Railway reaches Beijing.
-Expansions and improvements are constantly being made to the country’s rail infrastructure, especially with regard to its high-speed trains.
+The country's rail infrastructure is continuously improving and expanding, especially the high-speed trains.
 Most of China’s infrastructure is owned and administrated by the state-owned China Railway.

 The different types of trains in China operate on different routes and at varying speeds.
-High-speed trains operate between the major cities such as Beijing, Shanghai, Guangzhou and Shenzhen.
-Expats who have the option to travel by high-speed train should do so, as it makes for a more comfortable experience.
+High-speed trains operate between major cities such as Beijing, Shanghai, Guangzhou, and Shenzhen.
+We recommend using the high-speed trains if possible, as they are more comfortable.

-Tickets can be bought in advance at stations and, because they aren't transferrable, passengers will need to provide proof of ID when travelling by train in China.
+Train tickets in China are only released 15 days in advance, so they can be bought online or at stations.
+That said, as tickets aren't transferrable, passengers must provide proof of ID when travelling by train in China.

-Most railway staff don't speak English, so it may be best for expats to enlist the help of a local acquaintance when buying tickets.
-Expats should also note that tickets sell out rapidly during national holidays and festivals, such as the Chinese New Year.
+Most railway staff don't speak English, so it may be best to enlist the help of a local acquaintance when buying tickets.
+You should also note that tickets sell out rapidly during national holidays and festivals like the Chinese New Year.
 At these times, it's often worth getting tickets through an agent to avoid long station queues.

 Metro

 China's largest cities are home to some of the best – and busiest – metro systems.
 Each city tends to have a unique rechargeable public transit card that is usable across various modes of transport, including the subway.
 Metro systems are clean and efficient, with short waiting times.
-Expats concerned about the language barrier when getting around will be relieved that metro stations generally have maps, signs and announcements in Standard Chinese as well as English.
+Metro stations generally have maps, signs, and announcements in Standard Chinese and English, alleviating language barrier concerns.

 Taking the metro in China can be a chaotic experience, especially during rush hour.
-It's best to plan out the route in advance by looking at the colour-coded maps and remembering the name of the destination to avoid getting lost or confused in a crowded station.
+To avoid getting lost or confused in a crowded station, it's best to plan the route in advance by looking at the colour-coded maps and remembering the destination's name.

 Buses

-Travelling by bus in China is another inexpensive way to get around, although service standards vary widely between relative luxury and incredible discomfort.
+Although service standards vary widely between relative luxury and incredible discomfort, buses are an inexpensive way to get around China.
 Large cities operate efficient Bus Rapid Transit (BRT) systems with priority bus lanes, as well as trolleybuses and bus services provided by multiple companies.

 Air-conditioned buses with comfortable seating and onboard entertainment frequently travel from the major cities, but could cost more than an equivalent train ride.
 Rural buses, on the other hand, are likely to be a challenging experience.
 Personnel rarely speak English, signs are usually in Chinese, buses are poorly maintained and delays are common.